udoering/JavaSolCheckCOJU/README.md

   - general check description, realised using annotations
   - modifier checks
   - range handling (e.g. to describe ranges of random test parameters)
-  - timeout handling, i.e. cancellable code execution (replaces the last JUnit functionallity we used in our evaluation code, now we are JUnit free)
+  - timeout handling, i.e. cancelable code execution (replaces the last JUnit functionality we used in our evaluation code, now we are JUnit free)
   - Java byte code and Java source code analysis, e.g. to detect loops or position of methods in the student solutions
   - general context information, e.g. epsilons, debug level, timeout, output control
-  - error text generation based on the context in which the error occured
+  - error text generation based on the context in which the error occurred
   - parsing parameter lists (e.g. because of the limited complexity of annotations in Java)
+  - output generation in JUnit style to stay compatible to the [JunitAdapter](https://github.com/openHPI/codeocean/blob/master/lib/junit_adapter.rb) used in CodeOcean (may be replaced by an own adapter in a next version)
   -